WAGO/vscode-server/README.md

 # vscode-server

-These packages enables [Microsoft Visual Studio Code server](https://code.visualstudio.com/Download) to be installed on Wago 32-bit arm based devices.
+[Microsoft Visual Studio Code server](https://code.visualstudio.com/Download) is supported from firmware 27.
+For older firmware on 32-bit devices use packages provided in this repo.
 There are currently two methods to connect remote from the VS-Code IDE; with the Remote SSH extension or with the Remote Tunnels extension.

 #### See also [issues](https://github.com/WAGO/vscode-server/issues) and [discussion ](https://github.com/WAGO/vscode-server/discussions)section.